 Lunch and Learn brings together YSP alumni and students

-Nearly 30 alums of the Young Scholars Program (YSP) and current Ohio State Young Scholars came together at the first YSP Lunch and Learn to better understand the direction of the program and to learn about opportunities for involvement and support.
+On Friday, June 30, 2017, nearly 30 alums of the Young Scholars Program (YSP) and current Ohio State Young Scholars came together at the first YSP Lunch and Learn to better understand the direction of the program and to learn about opportunities for involvement and support.
 The Lunch and Learn also provided an opportunity to ask questions, dispel myths, and a chance to meet current staff.

 The alumni attending were quick to point out that the encouragement they received through the Young Scholars Program was instrumental in their academic journeys through high school and Ohio State.
 And each understands just how important it is for the program to remain strong.
 Said one alumnus, Derrick Greenwade, “We are all passionate about YSP, and we want to spread knowledge, and dispel myths.”